Topic: Reporting to RPRA

 A Verifier can be an individual, either an employee of the business or a hired third-party (including a PRO), who has one of the following designations and is not the same person who prepared the supply report:

-• CPA (Chartered Professional Accountant) in Canada or CPA (Certified Public Accountant) in the US
+• CPA (Chartered Professional Accountants) in Canada or CPA (Certified Public Accountant) in the US

 • ACCA (Association of Chartered Certified Accounts) Qualification